kriszyp/xstyle/README.md

 later independently loaded and it doesn't import any stylesheets, none of the shims will be applied to it.

-XStyle also includes an ext.css stylesheet that enables a number of CSS extensions including :supported and :unsupported pseudo selectors, and an -x-widget CSS property for instantiated widgets.
+Xstyle also includes an ext.css stylesheet that enables a number of CSS extensions including :supported and :unsupported pseudo selectors, and an -x-widget CSS property for instantiated widgets.

 We can also explicitly define exactly which properties and other CSS elements to shim or extend.
-The XStyle parser looks for extension rules.
+The Xstyle parser looks for extension rules.
 The first rule is x-property which defines how a CSS property should be handled.
 A rule with an 'x-property' selector make define properties with values indicating how the corresponding CSS property should be handled.
 Let's look at a simplified example from shims.css to see how we